pdpipe/pdpipe/README.rst

 Column Generation
 -----------------

-* Bin - Convert a continous valued column to categoric data using binning.
+* Bin - Convert a continuous valued column to categoric data using binning.
 * Binarize - Convert a categorical column to the several binary columns corresponding to it.
 * ApplyToRows - Generate columns by applying a function to each row.
 * ApplyByCols - Generate columns by applying an element-wise function to columns.